 Complaints of regular occurring bonfires are investigated under the Environmental Protection Act 1990 (Statutory Nuisance legislation).
 Factors that are examined during our investigation process are:

 - Location and characteristics of the area

 If the officer receives evidence that a statutory nuisance exists or the matter is unreasonable, a notice can be served upon the person(s) responsible.
 Failure to comply with the notice can result in court action.
-If convicted, the person responsible for the nuisance can face a fine.
+If convicted, the person responsible for the nuisance can face an unlimited fine.